-When you or your covered dependent seeks eligible healthcare services, you must present your Kaiser Permanente medical identification card.

-If you see an in-network provider, and if the service requires payment, you can use your debit card to pay your portion of the cost sharing for medical services.
-If you do, Kaiser Permanente will pay your share of the cost of the service from your HCFSA and/or HRA.
-If you have funds in your HCFSA, it will pay first, and then your HRA will pay once the HCFSA is depleted.
+When You or Your covered dependent seeks eligible healthcare services, You must present Your Kaiser Permanente medical identification card if You see an in-network provider, and if the service requires payment, You can use Your debit card to pay Your portion of the cost sharing for medical services.
+If You do, Kaiser Permanente will pay Your share of the cost of the service from Your HCFSA and/or HRA.
+If You have funds in Your HCFSA, it will pay first, and then Your HRA will pay once the HCFSA is depleted.

-If you see an out-of-network provider, and if the service requires payment, you can use your debit card to pay your portion of the cost sharing for medical services.
-If you have funds in your HCFSA, it will pay first, and then your HRA will pay once the HCFSA is depleted.
+If You see an out-of-network provider, and if the service requires payment, You can use Your debit card to pay Your portion of the cost sharing for medical services.
+If You have funds in YourHCFSA, it will pay first, and then Your HRA will pay once the HCFSA is depleted.

-Managing your HCFSA/HRA Claim Submissions
+Managing Your HRA Claim Submissions

-There are several convenient ways to access and use your HCFSA/HRA funds to pay for eligible healthcare expenses:
+There are several convenient ways to access and use Your HRA funds to pay for eligible healthcare expenses:

-- HCFSA/HRA debit card; - Submit a manual claim to Kaiser Health Payment Services for reimbursement.
+- HRA debit card; - Submit a manual claim to Kaiser Health Payment Services for reimbursement.